 Access your online courses, choose your studies for upcoming terms, and plan your studies.

 Visit the online library, get help with writing and math, find a tutor and more.

 Financial aid and scholarships, billing, college bookstore, disabilities services and all other student services.

-This course provides a comprehensive, clear and engaging introduction to human ecology, biological adaptation, cultural adaptation and sustainable development.
+This course provides a comprehensive, clear and engaging introduction to human ecology, biological adaptation, cultural adaptation and sustainability.
 Included are studies of the organization and function of ecosystems, the interactions of human social systems with them and how social institutions and processes contribute to, or conflict with, sustainability.
 The readings concentrate on how humans affect global ecosystems and how these changes impact our health, behavior, social and cultural life.
 The course will integrate long-standing ecological principles with more recent case studies that focus on achieving ecologically sustainable development.
 The coursework includes concepts that can be applied in our individual and collective lives to pursue a promising and secure future.
 This material is a thought provoking exercise aimed at sensitizing the students via case studies on biological and cultural adaptations from different parts of the world.
 By pursuing this course, students will also be able to investigate ecological principles relevant to global concerns and will be able to cultivate values that prepare them as informed and responsible global citizens.

 This course fully meets the General Education requirement in Natural Sciences.